nbdc-datahub/hbcd-docs/docs/instruments/admin/transitions-in-care.md

  - pilot data dictionary excluded
  - I added the text under "Additional Resources" to the Responsible Use Warning
  - **For QC**, I changed "Common Issues Identified:" to "Common Issues Identified and addressed" so that users don't think that these issues will exist in the release data.
 I also did not include any of the detailed text about potential issues noted by subject matter experts as they were already summarized in the text describing QC issues identified (with a level of detail more fitting/relevant for the end user)
+ - This text was located under "Additional info" and I originally thought to add it to a Responsible Use Warning, but I believe it is general responsible use (already described elsewhere on the site) as opposed to instrument-specific, so left it out for now:

+ "Under the NBDC Data Use Certification agreement (DUC, Terms and Conditions # 5), you agreed NOT to use data from NBDC in a manner that establishes the individual identity of study participants or establishes identities of their relatives.
+The DUC also prohibits you from publishing or otherwise disseminating derived data that could help identify persons.
+To help maintain anonymity, you agreed to use a minimum cell threshold of 10 in publications or other public reporting of the data and analyses."

+ Let me know if any changes are needed or if a Responsible Use Warning/Data Warning should be added!